 XIII.
-POPULATION AND HOUSING - Would Significant Impact

-- a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? - b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? - c) Displace substantial numbers of people necessitating the construction of replacement housing elsewhere?
+POPULATION AND HOUSING - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Induce substantial population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b) Displace substantial numbers of existing housing, necessitating the construction of replacement housing elsewhere? c) Displace substantial numbers of people necessitating the construction of replacement housing elsewhere?